 What about food?
-Although the Angelfish is omnivorous, they eat mostly live preys in the wild.
+Although the Angelfish are omnivorous, they eat mostly live prey in the wild.
 This includes anything from insects and crustaceans to larvae and other small fish.
-As a result, it is recommended to feed them a high-protein and high-fibre diet.
+As a result, it is recommended to feed them a high-protein and high-fiber diet.

-They may eat plants or algae from time to time for fibre, but not often.
+They may eat plants or algae from time to time for fiber, but not often.
 You can try supplementing their diet with occasional cooked vegetables, such as zucchini and spinach.

 We recommend feeding them live foods such as tubifex worms, which contain important protein for them.
 Water fleas and brine shrimp are also good.

 At the same time, you can always mix up their diet with pellet or flake foods.
 Just make sure these are high protein as well.
 Other options can be frozen glass worms or krill.

 Angelfishes eat a lot, so you must feed them at least twice every day.
 Mates who are about to be bred will eat 4 times!